Recovering from a Sports Injury

 Prep for Your Return

 Your return to glory means little if re-injury lurks right around the corner.
-In addition to healing and repairing the body, recovery time should include planning on how to avoid future injury.
-While physical therapy may help re-strengthen injured or weakened muscles and tendons, your own body mechanics and even sports accessories can negate all your hard work.
+In addition to healing and repairing the body, recovery time should include planning on avoiding future injury.
+While physical therapy may help re-strengthen injured or weakened muscles and tendons, your body mechanics and even sports accessories can negate all your hard work.

 A 2017 report found that after reconstruction of a torn anterior cruciate ligament (torn ACL), 81% of individuals return to sports, 65% return to their pre-injury level and only 55% return to competitive sports.
-Within 10 to 20 years, researchers believe anywhere from 20 to 50% of those injured will develop osteoarthritis (swelling of the joints at the end of bones).
-Those statistics are daunting, but illuminating.
-Remember, acute attention to recovery from a sports injury could mean the difference between returning to the activities and sports you once loved, or never being able to fully participate again.
-From working fully with your doctor to finding the right mobility aid and even eating the right types of foods, there are a variety of ways to set yourself up for post-injury success.
+Within 10 to 20 years, researchers believe that anywhere from 20 to 50% of those injured will develop osteoarthritis (swelling of the joints at the end of bones).
+Those statistics are daunting but illuminating.
+Remember, acute attention to recovery from a sports injury could mean the difference between returning to the activities and sports you once loved, or never participating again fully.
+From working fully with your doctor to finding the right mobility aid and even eating the right types of foods, there are various ways to set yourself up for post-injury success.

 About the Author

 Jessica Hegg is the content manager at ViveHealth.com.
 Interested in all things related to living a healthy lifestyle, she works to share valuable information to overcome obstacles and improve the quality of life for others.